 It’s important to note that there are two different types of odors that can occur on your carpet.
-The first is what is called a surface odor, which happens when something has been spilt or dropped on the carpet and that’s what causes the spill (like an accident from a pet or dropped food).
+The first is what is called a surface odor, which happens when something has been spilled or dropped on the carpet and that’s what causes the spill (like an accident from a pet or dropped food).

 The first step in vanquishing surface odors is to grab some handy-dandy baking soda.
-This multipurpose powder is excellent for riding your home of nasty smells.
+This multipurpose powder is excellent for ridding your home of nasty smells.
 Sprinkle baking soda onto the area that smells and work it down into the fibers of your carpet using a broom.
 People are hesitant to use a lot of baking soda, but the more you put down, the better it will get rid of the odor.
 A top layer should be put on top of the area as well and then you should leave it there for at the very least a day (two is better).

-When getting rid of the the baking soda, sweep the top layer off with your broom and dustpan then vacuum the rest up.
+When getting rid of the baking soda, sweep the top layer off with your broom and dustpan then vacuum the rest up.
 If the odor is still present, then it’s time to bring out the big guns.
 White vinegar, mixed with an equal part of water, should do the trick.
 Put the mixture into a spray bottle and spray over the surface of the carpet.
 Let it sit for 20 minutes before using a cloth to dab the vinegar out.
-Blot the area with a water rag and and then use another rag to get any of the remaining water out.
+Blot the area with a water rag and then use another rag to get any of the remaining water out.

 If the odor still persists after it dries, repeat the process vinegar process until the smell is gone.